Doomlead/skyline-survivors/MISSING_FEATURES.md

 This repo contains a single Phaser 3 scene with two selectable modes (classic waves and timed survival), external HUD, and basic power-ups/enemy waves.
 The following high-level elements from the Skyline Survivors concept doc are not present in the current codebase:

 1. **System/Meta Layer**
-   - No system map or multi-node district selection; gameplay starts directly in the side-scrolling scene.
+   - Prototype meta-map UIs exist (MainMenuScene and BuildScene) with city rerolling, map markers, orbit nodes, and district timers, but they do not feed back into gameplay state or persistence.
-   - No mothership timers, district destruction state, or weapons satellite/shop layer.
+   - No mothership timers, district destruction state, or weapons satellite/shop layer beyond the visual mockups in BuildScene.

 2. **Co-op & Ship Forms**
    - Only one player ship is spawned and controlled (no second player, linked turret mode, or form switching between fighter/turret roles).